golang/go/gopls/doc/advanced.md

 ```

 This will build a version of gopls that understands generic code.
 To actually
-run the generic code you develop, you must also tell the compiler to speak
+run the generic code you develop, you must also use the tip version of the Go
-generics using the `-G=3` compiler flag.
-For example
+compiler.
+For example:

 ```
-$ gotip run -gcflags=-G=3 .
+$ gotip run .
 ```

 [Go project]: https://go.googlesource.com/go